logananglin98/Electron-Encryption-App/README.md

 # Electron Encryption

-## Warning: DO NOT USE THIS FOR ANY GENUINE ENCRYPTION NEEDS!
+## Warning: DO NOT USE FOR ANY GENUINE ENCRYPTION NEEDS!

 ## Description